Ibrahim Hamed

 Ibrahim Hamed (إبراهيم حامد; born 1965 in Silwad) is a Hamas military commander in the West Bank who ordered suicide bombing attacks during the Second Intifada which he claimed is due to Israeli attacks on Palestinians until he was apprehended by Israeli Yamam unit on 23 May 2006.
 Israeli authorities accused him of being responsible for 96 civilian deaths.

 Ibrahim Hamed was serving 45 life sentences in Israeli prison for orchestrating many suicide attacks in Israel that killed dozens of civilians.

 It appeared that Hamed was interned under consecutive 6-month administrative detention orders by the Israeli government.

 Israel tried Hamed in military court, and on 27 June 2012 he was convicted of killing 46 people.

-In January 2025, the release of Hamed was agreed upon as part of the 2025 Gaza war ceasefire, aimed at securing the release of Israeli hostages held in Gaza.